ajswal/aiml-exercises/capstone/README.md

 # Approach
 The project attempts to build following models :-
 1. Logistic Regression, Decision Tree & Naive Bayes Model's using Count Vectorizer , TfidfVectorizer and lemmatization (for normalizing the data).
+Link to the workbook : https://github.com/ajswal/aiml-exercises/blob/main/capstone/capstone_content_moderation_LR_DT_NB.ipynb
-2. Logistic Regression, Decision Tree & Naive Bayes Model's using Count Vectorizer , TfidfVectorizer and stemming(for normalizing the data).
+3. Logistic Regression, Decision Tree & Naive Bayes Model's using Count Vectorizer , TfidfVectorizer and stemming(for normalizing the data).
-3. Model using Google Bert for Hurt Speech classification.
+4. Model using Google Bert for Hurt Speech classification.
 Base pre-trained Bert model is used and trained on training/testing corpus.
 5. Real world chat data is pulled from production, the data is manually tagged by Customer Support teammates, and used as evaluation set for the model.

 # Analysis and Finding's